cmlang/cml-compiler/README.md

 $ brew install cml-compiler@MAJOR_VERSION.MINOR_VERSION
 ```

-Later on, to get the latest of the specific major version:
+Later on, to get the latest of the specific minor version:

 ```
 $ brew upgrade cml-compiler@MAJOR_VERSION.MINOR_VERSION